rkerssies/mvc2022/README.md

     * optional change output to json-format
   * Database connection for full MySqli params-bind, MySQLi basic usage or PDO
   * Database connection-info stored in config.ini file
+  * Example-page with Controller that uses Mysqli CRUD-queries and
+   <br> a page with CRUD-queries that uses MySqli Bind-Params

 * Views and Layouts
   * Views handle all var-types from controller-action